arduino/docs-content/content/arduino-cloud/06.features/13.custom-templates/content.md

 Click Create in the top right, then Choose "New Template".

 ![New Template](./assets/newtemplate.png)

+***Exiting the template creation process mid-way without saving by clicking "Generate Template" will cause any progress to be lost.***

 ### Selecting a Thing
 Now you should be taken to a new screen, where you add your IoT assets.
 Let's start with the Thing.